Zoology

 Work experience

-You can also get experience, skills and contacts through carrying out voluntary work.
-Opportunities can often be found with animal welfare groups, zoos, wildlife parks and conservation projects.
+Other ways to gain experience and develop relationships with potential employers include undertaking voluntary work with animal welfare groups, zoos, wildlife parks and conservation projects.
 Relevant organisations include:

 Search for placements and find out more about work experience and internships.